vrandall66/front-end-submissions-public/1811/mod-2/whateverly/barstock.md

 * [ ] Advanced Beginner - Developers tag instructors in both required PRs by due dates _or_ in one of the two required.
 PR has less than the required lines of code in PR.
 Reviewers do not leave line-by-line feedback.
 May be merging PR before feedback is incorporated.

-* [ ] Proficient - Developers tag instructors in both required PRs by due dates.
+* [ x ] Proficient - Developers tag instructors in both required PRs by due dates.
 PR is between 350 - 450 lines of code.
 The developer creating the PR summarizes the changes made, why those changes were necessary, and asks for insights.
 Reviewers leave line-by-line comments/feedback and wait to merge PR until feedback is incorporated.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The feedback is both kind _and_ insightful.
 There may be numerous threads of conversation where developers go back and forth to find the best solution to the problems they are solving together.